-If you're looking to save time, the fast bake setting is ideal. loaves are baked in a reduced time period, although sometimes this is only applicable to white loaves.
+If you're looking to save time, the fast bake setting is ideal.
+Loaves are baked in a reduced time period, although sometimes this is only applicable to white loaves.

-Keep warm setting
+Keep warm settings

 Many bread makers include this function to keep loaves warm after they have finished baking, just in case you're delayed in taking it out.
 The keep warm setting usually lasts for around 60 minutes.